brmson/yodaqa/README.md

 ## Development Notes

 See the [High Level Design Notes](doc/HIGHLEVEL.md) document for a brief description of YodaQA's design approach.
+When hacking brmson QA logic, you should understand basics of the UIMA framework we use, see the [UIMA Intro](doc/UIMA-INTRO.md).
+You will probably want to switch back and forth between these two documents when learning about brmson first.

 ### Package Organization